canstar

 How to deal with debt collectors

 If you are contacted by a debt collector, you should try to cooperate with them while also being honest about your financial situation (including other debts you have).
-The Federal Government’s Moneysmart website also recommends replying in good time to their calls or letters, considering a payment plan if you can afford it and letting them know if your contact details change.
+The Federal Government’s Moneysmart website recommends replying in good time to their calls or letters, considering a payment plan if you can afford it and letting them know if your contact details change.

 Debt collectors must respect your right to privacy and there are restrictions on how and when they can contact you.
 You should be treated in a professional way and debt collectors are not allowed to harass or intimidate you.
-If a debt collector is harassing or intimidating you, you can send a complaint to the debt collector or complain to the Australian Financial Complaints Authority (AFCA).
+If a debt collector is harassing or intimidating you, you can send a complaint to the debt collector or to the Australian Financial Complaints Authority (AFCA).

 Tips to stay ahead of your credit card debt